aeu/legible-algorithms/README.md

 thing.
 If I didn't look back at my code years later and see that it was bad, then that means that I haven't improved since I wrote it.

-As of right now I am in the top 2.1% of Leetcode rankings!
+As of right now I am in the top 1.9% of Leetcode global rankings!

 #### Easy